commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer order:create_subscriptions ID`

-Send this attribute if you want to create order subscriptions from the recurring line items upon/after placing the order.
-Subscriptions are generated according to associated subscription model strategy.
+Send this attribute upon/after placing the order if you want to create order subscriptions from the line items that have a frequency.

 ```sh-session
 USAGE